Logo

 Dikembe Mutombo won Defensive Player of the Year both years, continuing to put up excellent defensive numbers with the Hawks.

-One week earlier, Dikembe Mutombo played in the All-Star game; he led the game with 22 rebounds and 3 blocks.
+One week earlier, Dikembe Mutombo played in the All-Star game; he led the game with 22 rebounds and three blocks.

-Dikembe Mutombo was generally unable to play in the playoffs, typically serving as a sixth man during the Nets' second consecutive Finals run.
+Dikembe Mutombo was generally unable to play in the playoffs, typically serving as a sixth man during the Nets' second consecutive Finals run, in which they lost to the Spurs in six games.

 Dikembe Mutombo chose to respond in kind after a referee told him that as long as the gesture was not directed at a particular player, the league would not punish him.